Additional Resources for Genetic Diseases

 - Victor Center for the Prevention of Jewish Genetic Diseases: The Victor Center for the Prevention of Jewish Genetic Diseases provides affordable genetic counseling and screening for healthy people who are at risk of being carriers.

-- Genetic Disease Email Discussion List: The Genetic Disease Email Discussion List is a great way to connect with others interested in Gaucher disease.
-You need a Yahoo email address to sign up, and administrators will have to approve your request to join.
+- Genetic Disease Discussion Group: This discussion group is a great way to connect with others interested in Gaucher disease.
+It enables individuals who are concerned with Gaucher disease and similarly genetically-based diseases to network and communicate.
 Subscribers include patients, health professionals, researchers, family members and religious leaders.
+This is a membership only group and requires subscription.

 Find out more about resources for Gaucher disease patients and families.